Mounees-321/AU_RAG_Cache_Chatbot/README.md

-# Anna University IT Department — Agentic RAG Chatbot with Redis Semantic Caching
+# Anna University IT Department — Agentic RAG Chatbot with Redis Semantic Caching and Live web Search

 An agentic Retrieval-Augmented Generation (RAG) system that answers questions about the Anna University IT department using its own scraped web content,